 Moreover, abandonment and neglect can also seriously increase the feeling of isolation among the elderly.

 Isolation after widowhood

-People who are not married suffer more with loneliness then the married ones.
+People who are not married suffer from loneliness more than those who are married.
 Along with retirement, widowhood is very much associated with elder loneliness.

-The loss of the spouse can generate feelings of loneliness, abandonment and helplessness.
+The loss of a spouse can generate feelings of loneliness, abandonment and helplessness.
 It is often the elderly themselves who isolate and deprive themselves of social activities.

 With widowhood, there is a process of adaptation to the situation on many levels (personal, family and social).
 Sometimes the feeling of loneliness is already present, but is reinforced by the loss of a spouse.